 While younger kids love everything about South Walton, being a little older has its advantages when you’re vacationing here.

 I’m only 12, so I can’t exactly drive yet.
 But what I might love the most is just getting to wander through these neighborhoods on my bike.
 My friends and I will ride over to check out a few cool shops, then wind our way past all the colorful rental houses lining the back streets and eventually over to the beach access.
 There are so many miles of paved pathways, including the Timpoochee Trail, so we don’t really need to worry much about cars.

-One awesome place we like to stop is The Hub 30A.
+One awesome place we like to stop is The Big Chill.
 It has a little of everything!
 There’s great live music, fun restaurants like Macho Taco and tasty treats from places like Super Freeze.
 Plus, they host all kinds of activities like kids’ yoga, family game nights and DJ dance parties.